geco-bern/rsofundemo/README.md

 library("rsofun")
 ```

-## analysis usage
+## Analysis usage

-The [00_p_model_files_creation.R](https://github.com/FrancescoGrossi-unimi/rsofundemo/tree/main/analysis) file creates the data necessary to run the P-model.
+The [00_p_model_files_creation.R](https://github.com/stineb/rsofundemo/tree/main/analysis) file creates the data necessary to run the P-model.
 The data will be stored in rda file format.
-Two pairs of data (drivers and validation) of two different sites can be found in [files](https://github.com/FrancescoGrossi-unimi/rsofundemo/tree/main/vignettes/files).
+Two pairs of data (drivers and validation) of two different sites can be found in [files](https://github.com/stineb/rsofundemo/tree/main/vignettes/files).

 If you want to run the P-model with different sites, be sure to have the following files:

-- The csv and lsm files of the site downloable from [fluxnet.org](https://fluxnet.org/data/fluxnet2015-dataset/)
+- The csv and lsm files of the site downloadable from [fluxnet.org](https://fluxnet.org/data/fluxnet2015-dataset/)
-- the metadata file present in [ancillary data](https://github.com/FrancescoGrossi-unimi/rsofundemo/tree/main/vignettes/ancillary_data).
+- the metadata file present in [ancillary data](https://github.com/stineb/rsofundemo/tree/main/vignettes/ancillary_data).
 - the cwdx80.nc file present in [zenodo](https://zenodo.org/records/5515246).

+The file will use two custom function that can be found in [R](https://github.com/stineb/rsofundemo/tree/main/R).
+To work it requires the path for each file above and an output path to store the results.
+The output path doesn't need to exist since it will be created by the function, an example can be found [here](https://github.com/stineb/rsofundemo/tree/main/vignettes/files).
+Since the result are stored, is necessary to run the analysis only once per site.

 ## P-model Use